Maximum residue levels for ethephon

 Recommended Actions

-Suppliers of apples, pineapples, rye, and wheat should review their current use of ethephon and and assess whether any changes will be needed to existing good agricultural practices (GAP) to ensure compliance with the new MRLs.
-Suppliers of blueberries in particular should evaluate their current use of ethephon and explore possible alternative solutions in anticipation of these MRL changes.
+Suppliers of apples, pineapples, rye, and wheat should review their current use of ethephon and assess whether any changes will be needed to existing good agricultural practices (GAPs) to ensure compliance with the new MRLs.
+Suppliers of blueberries and affected nuts should evaluate their current use of ethephon and explore possible alternative solutions.

 Background